Kr4k0w/AZ-900-EN/AZ-900_Modules/03 - Describe cloud service types/02 - Describe Infrastructure as a Service (IaaS).md

     - **Cloud Provider**: Responsible for maintaining physical infrastructure and its internet access.

     - **User**: Responsible for installation, configuration, patching, updates, and security.

 ![[Pasted image 20250206143006.png]]

+**Common Scenarios for IaaS**:

+- **Lift-and-Shift Migration**: Setting up cloud resources similar to your on-premises datacenter and moving existing workloads to the IaaS infrastructure.

+- **Testing and Development**: Quickly replicating established configurations for development and test environments, with the ability to start up or shut down environments rapidly while maintaining control.